-Master of Accounting Master of Business Administration Master of Business Administration One Year International & Experiential Master of Science in Cybersecurity Doctor of Business Administration in Management (must complete the program within seven years of initial enrollment) Master of Education Master of Human Service Administration Master of Arts in Theology
+Master of Business Administration One Year International & Experiential

+Doctor of Business Administration in Management (must complete the program within seven years of initial enrollment)

+Master of Human Service Administration

 Online Classes

 Classes are offered in eight-week terms.
 The course sequencing is relatively flexible, with the exception of a few prerequisites.
 Check the individual course descriptions for those prerequisites.
 There is some choice in course selection, and students should consult with their assigned academic advisor to best select the courses to fit their career goals.
 Students must complete the program within five years of their initial enrollment.
 The MSW program is offered in sixteen-week terms.
 Students need to take the required courses per semester to progress successfully through the program.